ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 - :code:`get_output_pwm(output_function)` - Returns first servo output PWM value an output assigned output_function (See ``SERVOx_FUNCTION`` parameters ).
 False if none is assigned.

+- :code:`set_output_pwm_chan_timeout(channel, pwm, timeout)` - Sets servo channel to specified PWM for a time in ms. This overrides any commands from the autopilot until the timeout expires.

 Servo Output
 ~~~~~~~~~~~~